 We are living in uncharted territory.
 Never in history before has the world moved so quickly.
 Everything is replaceable, nothing is sacred and it’s all about “what’s next.”
 Before you are can even enjoy something you buy, its next version is released.
 Polka dot shirts could be all the rage in December and then next month in January you could be made fun of for wearing the same thing.
 We have twisted our lives into a constant race and this phenomenon has gotten so extreme, that so much so even relationships are not sacred anymore.
 Compared to in the past when most people would have one to a maximum two marital relationships and that to if things got really bad.
 It is normal for a person living today to have 7 or even 8 partners in their lives because literally “everything” has become replaceable.
-50 or so years ago if you were a divorcee or you took part in “extracurricular activities” outside of marriage you weren’t considered a good match and you would have a tough time getting into a new relationship.
+50 or so years ago if you were a divorced or you took part in “extracurricular activities” outside of marriage you weren’t considered a good match and you would have a tough time getting into a new relationship.
 But now you could have been with 5, 6 people before and it wouldn’t hurt your chances at all in finding someone new.
-Rather in some cases this would even help you, as having “experience” is becoming more desirable.
+Rather in some cases, this would even help you, as having “experience” is becoming more desirable.

 We have all become addicts and the consumption of “everything” has become our drug.